 Some notes first.
 In the table, I specified values 43K and 430K for resistors R3 and R1 respectively, but what actually matters is ratio between them.
 R1 should be 10 times higher value than R1, hence alternative values of 47K and 470K.
 The alternative values are slightly more common.
 The other resistor values do matter and they affect gain.

 Also, in the list I have 2N3904 transistor.
-It’s commonly available part, 2N5088 is no longer manufactured.
+It’s commonly available part, I didn’t have 2N5088.
 2N3904 is not great for audio but will do for now, and I’ll be experimenting with different transistors later.
 Btw, 2N5088 can be sourced from Mouser, I thought it was obsolete, thanks for the commenters pointing out.

 This is a common theme, design of all of the old pedals depended much upon availability and cost of the components at the time.
 Even 2N5088 transistor isn’t the original part.